aslik97/hugo-static-app3/content/en/about/index.md

 type = "blog"
 +++

-I'm a master mathematics **student** at TUM who works as a Cloud Solution Architect intern at **Microsoft** in Munich, Germany.
-You can take a look at my post about my journey at Microsoft
+I'm a Master Mathematics **student** at TUM who works as a Cloud Solution Architect intern at **Microsoft** in Munich, Germany.
+You can take a look at my post about my journey at Microsoft.widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/

 ![](/img/tum_camp.PNG)